-The State Senate came out with Senate Bill 1153 in regards to education and support for struggling learners.
-The following is a summary of what the bill entails:
+The Texas Legislature signed into law Senate Bill 1153.
+This law addresses education and supports for struggling learners.
+The following is a summary of SB 1153:

 Each school year the district must notify a parent of each child, other than a child enrolled in a special education program who are receiving assistance from the district through the use of intervention strategies.
 Intervention Strategy is defined as “a strategy in a multi-tiered system of supports that is above the level of intervention generally used in that system with all children.
 The term includes response to intervention and other early intervening strategies.”
 (SB 1153).
 The notification must: